insin/newforms/docs/fields.rst

       , [7, 'Beer']
       ]

-As you can see from the ``''Beer'`` example above, grouped pairs can be mixed with ungrouped pairs within the list of choices.
+As you can see from the ``'Beer'`` example above, grouped pairs can be mixed with ungrouped pairs within the list of choices.

 Dynamic choices